Nursing PhD Degree – Online

 Office of Graduate Admissions

 Office: STE 345

-Test Score Required: Satisfactory GRE score.
-Applicants with a previously earned doctorate or those transferring from a regionally accredited PhD in Nursing program may be exempt from taking the GRE.
+Test Score Required: Submission of satisfactory Graduate Record Examination (GRE) scores taken within the last five years.
+Applicants with a previously earned doctorate or those transferring from an accredited PhD in Nursing program may be exempt from taking the GRE.

 Resume/Curriculum Vitae: Yes